 This budget item includes grant funds passed through to subrecipients, with the required match being the subrecipients' responsibility and thus not part of VCTC's budget.
 Last year's budget was increased significantly due to the Coronavirus Aid, Relief, and Economic Security (CARES) Act which provided over \$7 million to provide subrecipient allocations to mitigate the impacts of COVID-19, including the loss of local revenues.
 Most but not all of the CARES Act funds will have been expended, significantly reducing the budget for this item in Fiscal Year 2021/2022.
 The funds are also reduced due to completion of other subrecipient projects.
-The final version of the budget will be increased to incorporate funds from the Fiscal Year 2021/2022 Program of Projects, which has not yet been developed.
+The final version of the budget adds the new FTA funds anticipated to be included in the Fiscal Year 2021/2022 Program of Projects and expended during the year.
+In July, staff will provide the Commission with a budget amendment to add the subrecipient funding that is to come from the newly-passed American Rescue Plan Act (ARPA).